Mesa 2D FAQs

 Can the testing calculations and levels be converted to metric?

-Absolutely!
+Yes.
 The report form and all calculations can be converted to metric units with a simple click of a button.
 You can simply toggle between the two standards as needed.

 Is the water sensor required on every test?

+The water sensor is only used if there are exterior water levels at or above the base of the tank.
+When the water sensor is used, is water required to be added the tank for an initial reference?
 The water sensor requires a conductive liquid of a minimum height of 0.014 inches (.036 cm) measured from the base of the tank.
 If the tank does not contain any water than 0.014 inches of water must be added.

 Do I need to listen through a headset to determine if the tank is leaking?